-We first evaluate our proposed algorithms on the TUM RS VIO Dataset which contains a time-synchronized stereo pair of two uEye UI-3241LE-M-GL cameras (left: global-shutter and right: rolling-shutter) and a Bosch BMI160 IMU (Schubert et al. 2019).
-When collecting data, the cameras were operated at 20Hz while the IMU operated at 200Hz and an OptiTrack system captured the ground-truth motion.
-The dataset is provided in both "raw" and
+We first evaluate our proposed algorithms on the TUM RS VIO Dataset which contains a timesynchronized stereo pair of two uEye UI-3241LE-M-GL cameras (left: global-shutter and right:

-Figure 12.
-Results on TUM Rolling Shutter VIO Dataset with rolling shutter readout time calibration, with different IMU intrinsic models.
+Figure 11: Results on TUM Rolling Shutter VIO Dataset without rolling shutter readout time calibration, with different IMU intrinsic models.
 The averaged absolute trajectory errors (ATE) of 5 runs in degree (top) and meters (bottom) are provided.
 Note that the camera intrinsics, and IMU-camera spatial-temporal calibration.

-Table 6.
-Averaged absolute trajectory errors (ATE) of 5 runs over all 8 sequences of the TUM Rolling Shutter VIO Dataset with rolling shutter, camera intrinsics, and IMU-CAM spatial-temporal calibration.
+Table 6: Averaged absolute trajectory errors (ATE) of 5 runs over all 8 sequences of the TUM Rolling Shutter VIO Dataset with rolling shutter, camera intrinsics, and IMU-CAM spatial-temporal calibration.